mostafaElsouifi/music-app/README.md

 # music-app
-This is a music web application which users can listen to music and create accounts to upload their songs and dd comments to another songs .
+This is a music web application which users can listen to musics and create their own accounts to upload their songs and dd comments to another songs .

 ## Technologies used :
 1. Vue.js
 2. Firebase : firestore and firecloud
 3. Tailwind Css
+4. vee-validate

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).